 What You Can Do: It's hard to be absolutely sure if a toy has lead in it or not.
 Start by checking www.recalls.gov to see if a specific toy has been recalled.

 Be wary of cheaper toys -- like those from vending machines or street fairs -- and especially plastic jewelry.
-If you notice that your child is putting a toy in her mouth frequently and you're not absolutely sure it's lead-free, take it away.
-To lower the risks of poisoning, make sure that your child is playing with age-appropriate toys that he's not at risk of swallowing.
+If you notice that your child is putting a toy in their mouth frequently and you're not absolutely sure it's lead-free, take it away.
+To lower the risks of poisoning, make sure that your child is playing with age-appropriate toys that they're not at risk of swallowing.